-Summary Gymnema sylvestre is an herb able to help decrease sugar cravings.
-Its active compounds can help you eat fewer sugary foods, decrease sugar absorption in the blood and even block the digestion of fats.
+Gymnema sylvestre is an herb that can help decrease sugar cravings.
+Its active compounds can help you eat fewer sugary foods, decrease sugar absorption into the blood, and even block the digestion of fats.

 Griffonia simplicifolia is a plant known for being one of the best natural sources of 5-hydroxytryptophan (5-HTP).

-In one randomized study, 20 healthy overweight women received Griffonia simplicifolia extract containing 5-HTP or a placebo for four weeks.
+In one randomized study, 20 healthy women with overweight received Griffonia simplicifolia extract containing 5-HTP or a placebo for 4 weeks.

-At the end of the study, the treatment group experienced significant increases in satiety and reduction in body measurements with a lower waist and arm circumference (25).
+At the end of the study, the treatment group experienced significant increases in fullness levels and reductions in waist and arm circumference (

-Another study investigated the effect of a formulation containing 5-HTP on appetite in 27 healthy overweight women.
+Another study investigated the effect of a formulation containing 5-HTP on appetite in 27 healthy women with overweight.

-Results showed that the treatment group experienced lower appetite, increased levels of satiety and significant weight reduction over an eight-week period (26).
+Results showed that the treatment group experienced lower appetite, increased levels of fullness, and significant weight reductions over an 8-week period (

 5-HTP supplements are probably a more effective appetite suppressant than Griffonia simplicifolia, given that 5-HTP is the main active compound in this herb.

-Doses for 5-HTP range from 300 to 500 mg, taken once a day or in divided doses.
-It is recommended to take it with meals to increase satiety from foods.
+Doses for 5-HTP range from 300–500 mg, taken once a day or in divided doses.
+It’s recommended to take it with meals to increase feelings of fullness.

 Griffonia simplicifolia is a plant rich in 5-HTP.
-This compound is converted into serotonin in the brain, which has been shown to decrease appetite and reduce carbohydrate intake.
+This compound is converted into serotonin in the brain, which has been shown to decrease appetite and reduce carb intake.

-Caralluma fimbriata is an herb that has traditionally been used for appetite suppression and to enhance endurance (27).
+Caralluma fimbriata is an herb that has traditionally been used to suppress appetite and enhance endurance (

-It is believed that compounds in Caralluma fimbriata can increase the circulation of serotonin in the brain, which has been shown to decrease carbohydrate intake and suppress appetite (22, 28, 29, 30).
+It’s believed that compounds in Caralluma fimbriata can increase the circulation of serotonin in the brain, which has been shown to decrease carb intake and suppress appetite (

-Another study gave 43 overweight people 500 mg of Caralluma fimbriata twice daily for 12 weeks, alongside a controlled diet and exercise.
-By the end, they experienced a significant reduction in waist circumference and body weight (31).
+Another study gave 43 people with overweight 500 mg of Caralluma fimbriata twice daily for 12 weeks, alongside a controlled diet and exercise.
+It found they experienced a significant reduction in waist circumference and body weight (

-The group taking the highest dose, 1,000 mg per day, experienced significantly lower appetite levels and decreases in food intake by the end of the study (30).
+The group taking the highest dose — 1,000 mg per day — experienced significantly lower appetite levels and reductions in food intake by the end of the study (

-It is recommended in doses of 500 mg twice daily for at least a month.
+It’s recommended in doses of 500 mg twice daily for at least 1 month.

 Caralluma fimbriata is an herb that may help decrease appetite levels.
-Combined with exercise and a calorie-controlled diet, Caralluma fimbriata has also been shown to promote weight loss.
+Combined with exercise and a calorie-controlled diet, Caralluma fimbriata has been shown to promote weight loss.

-Catechins, particularly epigallocatechin gallate (EGCG), have been shown to boost metabolism and reduce fat (35).
+Meanwhile, catechins, particularly epigallocatechin gallate (EGCG), have been shown to boost metabolism and reduce fat (

-Although there is no research that investigates the appetite suppression properties of green tea extract in humans, it seems that green tea in combination with other ingredients may be effective at reducing appetite (38, 39).
+Although there is no research on the appetite suppression properties of green tea extract in humans, it seems that green tea in combination with other ingredients may reduce appetite (

-Green tea has been found to be safe in doses of up to 800 mg EGCG.
-Higher doses of 1,200 mg EGCG have been linked to nausea (40).
+Green tea has been found to be safe in doses of up to 800 mg of EGCG.
+Higher doses of 1,200 mg of EGCG have been linked to nausea (

 The recommended dosage for green tea with standardized EGCG as its main ingredient is 250–500 mg per day.